Paligo/regexml/regexml/README.md

 Now that the port is complete we expect this package to evolve separately wherever it may go - no 1 to 1 mapping with the original Java code is going to be maintained.

-See also the `PORT_NOTES.md` for some further nodes on porting.